 “You can trust me.”

-Eka nodded.
-“Yea, fell off an Ilk.”
+“Yea,” Eka nodded, “fell off an Ilk.”

-“How do you know my name?!”
+“How do you know my name?”

-“What is the name of mountain you spoke of, where the hyroos grow?
-It’s within the belt isn’t it?”
-Zucca asked, eyes set on the hyroo.
-The large-eared creature was asleep, coiled into a tight ball with its head hidden, its back expanded and contracted with every breath.
+“I don’t like lies, or jokes.
+I’m going to apply your friend’s medicine.
+I don’t want to hear any more nonsense.”
+Zucca prepared two medililly poultices.
+The soft, moist mass was applied to Lupen and Hush’s wounds, and wrapped carefully with a clean strip of notcott cloth.
+“What is the name of the mountain you spoke about, where the hyroos grow?
+It’s within the Central Rim isn’t it?”
+Zucca asked, eyes locked on the hyroo.
+The large-eared creature was resting now, coiled into a tight ball with its head hidden.
+Its body expanded and contracted with every breath.
 Zucca put a hand to the hyroo’s side, inspecting its fur.

 “It hasn’t got one, places without names remain strangely unseen.”

 “I’m telling you the truth.
 It hasn’t got one.”

 “Okay.
 Fine.”
 Zucca was displeased with this answer.
 “So then, how long do hyroos live for?”

 “Two haty’annums?
 Maybe?
 It really depends.”